bens4lsu/theskinny-publish/Content/blog2/friday-morning-blah-post.md

 I'm doing this underdog pool where every week I have to pick one college football game where I expect the underdog to pull the upset.
 You get the number of points that the betters were giving on that game.
 So if you pick a long shot who wins you get a lot of points, and if you pick a slight underdog, you get a few points.
 I'm not on the board yet, but only because Michigan State blew a sizable lead to Notre Dame last weekend.
 Here's how I emailed my pick for this Saturday.

-<blockquote>WHAT COMES OUT OF A CHINAMANâ€™S ASS?
+<blockquote>WHAT COMES OUT OF A CHINAMAN'S ASS?

 I'll take Rice.
 </blockquote>